erpdev09/AI-AGENT/README.md

 3. **Environment Setup**:
    - Create a `.env` file in the root directory with required API keys and configuration
-   - Set up Google Cloud, OpenAI, Twitter API, and blockchain credentials
+   - Set up Google Cloud, Twitter API, and blockchain credentials

 4. **Database Setup**:
    - Configure PostgreSQL credentials in `config/` directory